Gaining autism assessment in the UK

 Gaining a diagnosis of PDA

-Gaining a diagnosis of PDA (in Britain at least) is currently challenging in some geographical areas, in line with budget cuts in autism assessment in general.
-It seems to be a sad fact that some clinicians are simply not educated enough about PDA; the author of this piece was, frustratingly, told straight from a supposedly ‘expert’ doctor that: “The jury is out on PDA.”
+Gaining a diagnosis of PDA (in Britain at least) is currently challenging.
+Many clinicians are simply not educated enough about PDA; the author of this piece was told by an ‘autism expert’ doctor that: “The jury is out on PDA.”
 Implying that it isn’t definitively a condition.

-There is relatively small number of private clinicians in the UK who are renowned for having the capabilities and clinical exposure to diagnose PDA as an autistic profile; regrettably however, due to the small number of clinicians with the relevant levels of experience in this area of autism diagnosis, it does seemingly become somewhat of a postcode lottery to get this diagnosis on the NHS!
+There is a number of private clinicians in the UK who are renowned for having the capabilities and clinical exposure to diagnose PDA as an autistic profile; regrettably however, due to the small number of clinicians with the relevant levels of experience in this area of autism diagnosis, it does seemingly become somewhat of a postcode lottery to get a supportive diagnosis on the NHS!
+(The clinician needs to note the ‘demand avoidant profile’ on the report, so that educators and families can use PDA-suitable supports).

 NB – it may be necessary to request an ‘out of area referral’ for PDA assessment, in which case the individual needs to ask their G.P about the guidelines set down by the Local Commissioning Group (CCG).
 There is a blog called ‘PDA Guidance‘, which explains the process well, in a post called ‘Requesting an out of area referral’ – read more HERE.